Sitecore/Helix.Docs/helix/principles/visual-studio/structure.rst

-Visual Studio Solution should logically group together conceptual modules – not VS projects – and therefore all Visual Studio projects belonging to a logical module should be managed together in one VS solution, regardless of how many subsystems it targets.
+Visual Studio Solution should logically group together conceptual modules – not VS projects – and therefore all Visual Studio projects belonging to a logical module should be managed together in one VS solution, regardless of how many services it targets.

 .. admonition:: Habitat Example